dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 The place name in Old English means 'Beak Hill' (bic is a point or bees nest and dun is a hill in Old English), referring to the shape of the hill that the town is situated on
 ![](../1shropshire/assets/images/churches/2020-12-05_14_57_07_DSC_9194_DxO_1.jpg)

-# Name: St John the Baptist, Bishop's Castle
+# Name: St John the Baptist, Bishops Castle
 - Diocese: Hereford
 - Date: 13th Century AD